spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 history.
 You can use revision history to diff two versions of a pipeline or to restore an older version of a pipeline.

-> *Note*: If you are using minio or redis as your [storage service](/setup/install/storage/), you won't be able to use revision history because neither minio nor redis supports it.
+> *Note*: If you are using Minio or Redis as your [storage service](/setup/install/storage/), you won't be able to use revision history because neither supports it.

 1. From the **Pipelines** tab, click **Configure** to modify an existing pipeline.